traefik/traefik/docs/content/migration/v2-to-v3.md

 #### Remediation

-In v3, the `swarmMode` should not be used with the Docker provider, and, to use Swarm, the Swarm provider should be used instead.
+In v3, the `swarmMode` should not be used with the Docker provider.
+To use Swarm, use the Swarm provider instead.

 ??? example "An example usage of the Swarm provider"